gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

      Var : Integer;
      pragma Machine_Attribute (Var, "strub");
      --  Reading from Var in a subprogram enables stack scrubbing --  of the stack space used by the subprogram.
+Furthermore, if --  Var is declared within a subprogram, this also enables --  scrubbing of the stack space used by that subprogram.

 There are also :switch:`-fstrub` command-line options to control default settings.
-For usage and more details on the command-line option, and on the ``strub`` attribute, see :title:`Using the GNU Compiler Collection (GCC)`.
+For usage and more details on the command-line option, on the ``strub`` attribute, and their use with other programming languages, see :title:`Using the GNU Compiler Collection (GCC)`.

 Note that Ada secondary stacks are not scrubbed.
 The restriction ``No_Secondary_Stack`` avoids their use, and thus their accidental